winstonk6/scaden-methylation/README.md

 Once you have the necessary files, run `main.py` to go through the entire scaden pipeline and provide the necessary arguments as a YAML file or as command line arguments.
 Using a YAML file is recommended, since each step has its own set of parameters and the invocation can be quite long.

-You can also run each command individually by adding the appropriate flag (e.g., `-simulate`)
+You can also run each command individually by adding the appropriate flag on the command line (e.g., `-simulate`) or in the YAML file (`simulate: True`)

 **Pipeline controls and logging**
 ```